rackerlabs/support-how-to/content/cloud-backup/use-cloud-backup-to-recover-from-a-bad-actor-attack.md

 access to the offsite backup flash drive, and your secretary should have read-only access to Cloud Files.

+It is not an easy process to identify the containers in Cloud Files that hold the artifacts necessary to restore backups.
+Open each machine agent in the Cloud Backup Systems list.
+View the Agent Configuration for each agent.
+This Agent Configuration is a large JSON document.
+The JSON will have a section named "BackupConfigurations".
+In that section will be an array of records that contain backup configuration details.
+In each record is an item named "VolumeUri".
+This is the private address which the API uses to store the artifacts necessary to restore a backup.
+There will be one such record for each backup configured for each agent, and there may be multiple backups configured for a given agent.
+This means there might be multiple VolumeUri addresses for any one agent.
+At the end of each address is a section that starts with "z_DO_NOT_DELETE_CloudBackup_v2_0_" and which has a GUID-formatted number appended to it.
+Search Cloud Files for a container name that matches this z-name.
+This is the container that holds the artifacts that Cloud Backup uses to restore files for this backup configuration.
+Save this entire container in your off-site copy.

-The Rackspace CBU team currently does not have a tool that can bulk-copy Cloud Files containers, but there are third-party tools (such as swiftly) that might be used for this.
+The Rackspace CBU team currently does not have a tool that can bulk-copy Cloud Files containers, but there are third-party tools (such as swiftly or rclone) that might be used for this.
 If we create a tool specifically for this purpose in the future, we'll update this article.